Out of the Park Baseball 21 Game Cover

 • “The gameplay consists of nothing more complicated than having the option to pitch the ball, walk the batter, hit the batter, or stare at the screen and do nothing.”

-• “And that’s nothing to say of the dozens of graphics bugs on every other menu screen, that, while not painfully disruptive to gameplay, are demonstrative of a serious lack of polish that a $40 game in its 23rd year of existence should sport.”
+• “And that’s nothing to say of the dozens of graphics bugs on every other menu screen, that, while not painfully disruptive to gameplay, are demonstrative of serious lack of polish that a $40 game in its 23rd year of existence should sport.”

-• optimization10 mentions
+• optimization20 mentions

 • “The connection and sometimes disconnection between your scouting evaluations of a player and their in-game performance really make this game enjoyable.”

-• “Baseball is vastly more independent in performance for the players compared to the team structure of European football, but talking with Bryce Harper about his hitting slump and boosting his morale into a reclamation of his dominance would make this game so much better.”
+• “Baseball is vastly more an independent performance for the players compared to the team structure of European football, but talking with Bryce Harper about his hitting slump and boosting his morale into a reclamation of his dominance would make this game so much better.”

 • “One of the last leagues I played in, there was only one other team making changes based on player performance (out of 30).”